5 Best Phone Plans for College Students for 2020

 - They pay you back each month for unused data

-Read our review of the available Republic Wireless plans to learn more about the provider.
+Read our review of Republic Wireless to learn more.

-Having a cell phone is extremely important these days and it’s an inconvenience to go without one – especially if you’re in college.
-The best phone plans for college students provide good service, for a low monthly cost.
+Having a cell phone is vital, especially if you’re in college.
+The best phone plans for college students provide good service for a low monthly cost.

-Most of the listed companies allow you to customize your plan to fit your preferences whether you want lots of data or need to text often.
+Most of the companies listed above allow you to customize your plan to fit your preferences.
 Don’t be afraid to adjust service as needed to find an affordable plan that doesn’t sacrifice quality.

-You may want a full-fledged provider like Verizon, but all of these cheap cell phone plans for college students provide similar service for a fraction of the cost.
+You may want a full-fledged provider like Verizon, but all of these phone plans provide similar services for a fraction of the cost.